 You bought a fixer upper!
 Congratulations!
 You can’t wait to get in there and make it awesome.
 Now’s when you get out a notebook and make a bunch of lists, including a timeline for when you’ll be done.
 (Go ahead and add five to ten weeks to that now).
 Let’s do this!

 The day after the sale is final, you are pumped.
 On the show Fixer Upper, they call this “demo day,” which in reality it takes at least a week or four.
 The first step is to learn how to repair laminate flooring water damage.
 This is when you feel all manly or strong-womanly and you riiiip all of that old flooring out and say “to heck!” with icky sinks and wallpaper.
 “None of this is cool enough for our house.
 Get it outta here!”

 Stage 3 ~ Reality Check

 Here’s what the reality check stage sounds like: “Oh, that’s what’s under the carpet?
-Eesh.”
+Eesh.
+We need the carpet cleaners in Liverpool.”
 The gas line to the gas stove is broken?
 Ergh.
 It’ll cost how much to fix???
 The expenses are piling up and there is even more work to be done than you realized.
 But it’s okay!
 You’re not afraid of hard work and it’ll all be worth it.
 Right?

 Stage 4 ~ The Depths of Despair